 A Friendship Turned Partnership

 Cornell met co-founder Kamil at a young age.
-Participating in a nine-day program with Young Playwrights Inc., Kamil was sixteen, and Cornell had just turned fifteen.
+Participating in a nine-day program with Young Playwrights Inc., Kamil was 16, and Cornell had just turned 15.

 Throughout the course of the program, Kamil and Cornell attended workshops and master classes, watched and took notes on theatrical performances and, in 36 hours, were able to write their own six-minute play and see it performed on an Off-Broadway stage by Equity actors.